cloudmesh-community/book/chapters/cloud/chameleon/heat.md

 You can now ssh to the server using the floating IP just as you do with regular instances (use the cc account).
-The client does not have a floating IP attached to it (as per the visualization above) but you can connect to it via the server node with the client's private IP (connect to the server with `ssh -A` to enable the SSH agent forwarding after loading your key to your SSH agent with `ssh-add <path-to-your-key>`).
+The client does not have a floating IP attached to it (as per the visualization given previously) but you can connect to it via the server node with the client's private IP (connect to the server with `ssh -A` to enable the SSH agent forwarding after loading your key to your SSH agent with `ssh-add <path-to-your-key>`).